phdargen/cdp-agentkit/CONTRIBUTING-TYPESCRIPT.md

 pnpm run changeset
 ```

 This will kick off an interactive prompt to help you create the changeset.
 Use the arrow keys to navigate the different options, and press the `Space` key to select an option.
 You should select the package(s) you are making a change to – most of the time this will be `@coinbase/agentkit`.
 Once selected, hit `Enter`.
 You'll then be prompted to specify the type of change you are making (major, minor or patch), starting with major.
 Most of the time you will not be making a major change, so hitting `Enter` will progress to the next step.
-If you're adding a new feature, you should select `minor`.
-If you're fixing a bug, you should select `patch`.
+For breaking changes, you should select `minor`.
+For new features like action providers or framework extensions or minor bug fixes, you should select `patch`.
 Once selected, you will be prompted to provide a summary of your changes.
 This should be a short, specific description in the past tense (see above for examples).

 Once complete, a new changeset will be created in the `.changeset` directory, which should be committed along with the changes in your Pull Request.